nightscout/nightscout.github.io/docs/nightscout/security.md

 - Do not use your Dexcom or CareLink user name or password for Nightscout components.
 - Do not use the API_SECRET for the Atlas database password.
 - Do not share the API_SECRET or access tokens with administration privileges to anyone, ever.
 If you need to grant access to Nightscout, see below for instructions how to create access tokens for this purpose.
+- If you load the API secret with `API_SECRET_FILE`, keep that file outside the source repository and web root, restrict filesystem access, and mount it read-only where possible.
 - Do not use Nightscout or any related applications on rooted and/or otherwise compromised devices, and ensure you always have the latest operating system and virus protection updates installed.

 </br>